Frequently Asked Questions

 A: No. However, we understand that many students will choose this option so as not to delay their education.
 Students are required to complete their experience within one calendar year of receiving their Fellowship.

-Q: Does my experience need to be related to my major or field of study?
+Q: Does my experience need to be related to my major or field

 A: Not at all.
 While this is certainly an option, your Fellowship experience should be designed to realize a passionate interest or dream of yours that will contribute broadly to your education and your development as a person, and need not be expressly related to research, etc.